 Melt the butter in a small skillet.
 Add the onions and saute them gently over medium-low heat for about 5 to 10 minutes, or until translucent.
 Add the garlic and saute just a minute more, stirring constantly.
 Remove from the heat.

-Shape the potato mixture into cakes about 3" in diameter.
+Shape the potato mixture into cakes about 3 inches in diameter.
 Wet hands will make the mixture easier to handle.

 Heat enough olive oil to generously cover the bottom of a skillet or griddle.
 Add the potato cakes and cook slowly over medium heat, about 5 to 10 minutes per side, until deep golden brown.